Liquid Feed

 Courtney Dyer

 Courtney Dyer joined the Priefert team in the fall of 2008.
 She holds a Bachelor’s Degree in Animal Science from Southern Arkansas University and a Masters of Reproductive Physiology from the University of Missouri.
 Today, she applies her analytical approach and critical thinking skills to curating the Priefert brand in her current role as their Director of Marketing.
 At its core, her job is to protect and promote the Priefert brand name while also educating consumers about their product offerings.
-Courtney has a passion for communicating and a strong love of the agricultural industry, making her a frequent contributor of articles to a variety of ag publications.
-She and her husband Wes are the proud parents of daughter Addison and are excited to be welcoming a baby boy to their family this fall.
+Equal parts strategist and motivator, Courtney strives to be a servant leader who develops a positive culture and creates a shared vision among her team and her customers.
+She has a passion for communicating and a strong love of the agricultural industry, making her a frequent contributor of articles to a variety of ag publications.
+She firmly believes there is no greater network of people to work with or rely on than those you meet in agriculture.
+She and her husband Wes are the proud parents of two children, Addison and Bowen.

 Francine Henry